rightscale-cookbooks/rs-mysql/README.md

 ## `rs-mysql::slave`

-This recipe modifies the MySQL server to be read only and includes the `rs-mysql::server` recipe which installs MySQL, performs configuration, and tags the server as a slave server.
+This recipe modifies the MySQL server to be read only and includes the `rs-mysql::default` recipe which installs MySQL, performs configuration, and tags the server as a slave server.
 It obtains the information about the master database with the help of the [`find_database_servers`] helper method provided by the [rightscale_tag] cookbook and changes the master host of the slave to the latest master available in the deployment.
 If this recipe is run after